 Hal Clifton became the ninth head coach in the history of the North Carolina A&T volleyball program on August 2, 2011 when Director of Athletics Earl Hilton announced his signing.
 He came to A&T with the charge of leading the Aggies back to the success they enjoyed during the 1990's and early 2000's.
-Clifton enters his fourth season and has made tremendous strides with the Aggies program.
+Clifton has made tremendous strides with the program, making four straight MEAC tournaments after the Aggies had not reached the tournament since 2007 before his arrival.

 At St. Andrews, Clifton helped lead the team to the NCAA Division II Tournament and a regional ranking of seventh.
 The team tied a school record with 14 conference victories and advanced to the NCAA Tournament for the first time in school history.
 Clifton coached four all-conference athletes at St. Andrews and one conference freshman of the year.